 Rectal Bleed Clinic

-Beacon Hospital is delighted to have an established Rapid Access one-stop Rectal Bleed Clinic, lead by Mr R. Kalbassi, Consultant Colorectal, Laparoscopic and General Surgeon.
+Beacon Hospital has an established Rapid Access one-stop Rectal Bleed Clinic, led by Professor Reza Kalbassi, Consultant Colorectal Surgeon.

 Rectal Bleed Clinic